-They are often baked in small disposable ridged cups, of either paper or silver foil, and often frosted afterward.
-One of the first responsibilities that children are often granted in a kitchen is to be allowed to ice them.
+They are often baked in small disposable ridged baking cups, of either paper or silver foil, and often frosted afterward.
 You peel the cup off after baking to eat them.

-To make Cupcakes, you make a batter as you would for a sponge or butter cake, But, instead of pouring the batter all into one pan, you pour it into small moulds or cups bound together in a tray.
-The cups can be just greased or floured, or lined with a disposable Cupcake wrapper.
-Cupcakes will generally rise about 1/3 above the pan, but it depends on the recipe.
+To make cupcakes, you make a batter as you would for a sponge or butter cake, But, instead of pouring the batter all into one pan, you pour it into small moulds or cups bound together in a special tray.
+The cups can be just greased or floured, or lined with a disposable cupcake wrapper.
+Cupcakes will generally rise about ⅓ above the pan, but it depends on the recipe.
 Some are designed to produce flatter tops for certain looks and effects once decorated.